Clearing's Chronic Pain Blog

 First, we explore the differences between creams, gels, ointments/balms, sprays and patches.
 While these pain-relief products may all seem to do the same thing, they actually do have significant differences in how they work and which ingredients they include.

-- Sprays: Pain relief sprays contain a wide variety of active ingredients.
-They are meant to be sprayed directly on your skin and can absorb instantly.
+Pain relief sprays contain a wide variety of active ingredients.
+They are meant to be sprayed directly on your skin and can absorb nearly instantly.
 Pain relief sprays are meant to relieve itching, minor aches and muscle pains.

 How do pain relief creams relieve pain?

 Most topical pain relief creams contain ingredients that work as “counter-irritants.”
-Basically, these ingredients distract your brain from the feeling of pain or soreness by introducing a different sensation on the same patch of skin where your pain is coming from.
+Basically, these ingredients distract your brain from the feeling of pain or soreness by introducing a different sensation on the same patch of skin.

-Methyl salicylate (wintergreen oil is a counter-irritant that creates a cooling sensation on your skin.
-Capsaicin, an ingredient found in chili peppers, is a counter-irritant that causes your skin to feel warm.
+Methyl salicylate (wintergreen oil) is a counter-irritant that creates a cooling sensation.
+Capsaicin, an ingredient found in chili peppers, is a counter-irritant that makes your skin feel warm.
 Creams marketed as “icy hot,” “cooling,” or “warming” may contain these active ingredients.

 In addition to counter-irritants, topical pain relief creams may include a non-steroidal anti-inflammatory (NSAID) ingredient.
 Ibuprofen, indomethacin and diclofenac sodium are all ingredients that can reduce inflammation to help reduce your pain level.
-As a bonus, applying an NSAID pain reliever topically means that there’s a lower risk of some side effects that come with popping a pain-relief pill, such as an upset stomach.
-However, many topicals that have NSAID ingredients require a prescription.
+As a bonus, applying an NSAID pain reliever topically means that there’s a lower risk of certain side effects that can accompany popping a pain-relief pill, such as an upset stomach.
+However, many topicals that contain NSAID ingredients require a prescription.